braincow/ruuvi2iotcore/README.md

 After build is finished you can copy the binary ./target/release/ruuvi2iotcore to some location in your PATH e.g /usr/local/bin.

-You need to execute the binary as root user to have enough capabilities to work with Bluetooth devices on Linux unless you grant those permissions for the binary with:
+You need to execute the binary as root user to have enough capabilities to work with Bluetooth devices on GNU/Linux unless you grant those permissions to the binary itself with:

 ```sh
 sudo setcap 'cap_net_raw,cap_net_admin+eip' /usr/local/bin/ruuvi2iotcore